 Some of the decedent’s property may pass without the need for probate, because it is not a part of the probate estate.
-Examples of property that does not need to go through the probate process:
+These are generally items that already have assigned beneficiaries.
+Examples of property that does not need to go through the probate process include:

 - Life insurance.
 If the life insurance policy has a living beneficiary, the beneficiary should contact the insurance company directly about receiving the benefits.

 - Bank accounts.
 If there is a “payable on death” form associated with an account, there is no need for the account to be part of the probate estate.
 The money can be accessed from the account by taking a death certificate to the bank.

 - Retirement accounts.
 If there is a retirement account, contact the company managing the account directly to find out about the beneficiaries and any payout.

 - TODD.
 If there is a Transfer on Death Deed (TODD) related to any real property (such as land or a house), the deed may transfer the real estate without the need for probate.

 Definitions of common terms in this area of law can be found in Texas Estates Code chapter 22.